BRIEF DESCRIPTION OF MODULES DEVELOPED BY MSSV FOR AFTER-SCHOOL SCIENCE CLUBS

 We introduce basic brine shrimp biology and ecology.
 Students are involved with a protocol that raises shrimp from eggs through several stages from juvenile to adult status over several weeks.
 They use experimental procedures including microscopy to study shrimp behavior over their life stages.
 The students use hypothesis-driven experimental methods to examine the effects of changes in naturally occurring environmental variables such as salinity and low oxygen concentration on shrimp behavior.
-They also learn principles of data collection, tabular organization, and qualitative and quantitative analysis.
+They also learn the principles of data collection, tabular organization, and qualitative and quantitative analysis.

 22. OWL PELLETS

-Most owls are predators that feed on small mammals, birds and reptiles.
+Most owls are predators that feed on small mammals, birds, and reptiles.
 Owls swallow their food whole or in large chunks, but their digestive system cannot digest fur/hair, bones, teeth, feathers, etc. Rather, a portion of the owl’s stomach compresses these parts to form the pellet.
 The pellet does not pass into and through the intestine of the owl.
 Instead, the owl regurgitates (coughs up and spits out) the pellet.
-In addition to bones, teeth and fur an owl pellet may contain the exoskeletons of insects, feathers, fish scales, or various types of seeds.
-By examining what is found in owl pellets scientists can tell what and how much an owl has eaten and can make predictions about the habitat, environment and behavior of the owl and its food sources.
+In addition to bones, teeth, and fur an owl pellet may contain the exoskeletons of insects, feathers, fish scales, or various types of seeds.
+By examining what is found in owl pellets scientists can tell what and how much an owl has eaten and can make predictions about the habitat, environment, and behavior of the owl and its food sources.
 By completing this module a student will gain an understanding of ecosystems and the complex interactions that exist between organisms and their physical and biological environment.

 Foldscopes are powerful paper microscopes. https://www.